"If you correct your mind, the rest of your life will fall into place."

 Emotion work is a crucial aspect of building emotional well-being.
 By practicing emotion work (like recognizing, regulating, and expressing emotions), you create the conditions for better emotional health and resilience, which is ultimately emotional well-being.

-Essentially, emotion work is the practice, and emotional well-being is the desired state.
+Essentially, emotion work is the practice, and emotional well-being is the natural state it uncovers.

 As Carl Jung said, “Until you make the unconscious conscious, it will direct your life and you will call it fate.”